NitzanZacharia/2D-motion-planning/README.md

   * Robot shape: 10×10 square
   * Start: (5, 5)
   * Goal: (95,95)
+  * n (number of random sample points): 300
+  * k (number of nearest neighbors when building the graph):  10
 * Future improvements will include interactive input for these values.

 ## Contributing